-THEORY OF POWER GENERATION (4 credits) The theory of generators and typical uses.
+THEORY OF POWER GENERATION

+The theory of generators and typical uses.
 Students will gain an understanding of generator construction and the operational theories which can be applied toward generator troubleshooting.
 Construction, function and logic of power regulators and power converters is discussed.
 Prerequisites: WTT 213, WTT 215.

-INTRODUCTION TO PLCs (3 credits) Applications of control devices are reviewed.
-Photoelectric controls, logic modules, sequential motor starting, troubleshooting, acceleration and deceleration methods are studied.
+INTRODUCTION TO PLCs

+Applications of control devices are reviewed.
+Photoelectric controls, logic modules, sequential motor starting, trouble-shooting, acceleration and deceleration methods are studied.
 Prerequisites: WTT 105, WTT 112, WTT 120.

-WTT 220 COMPOSITES
+COMPOSITES

-(4 credits) Students learn about composite materials and the different manufacturing processes of composite components.
+Students learn about composite materials and the different manufacturing processes of composite components.
 Students learn the basics of the materials and resins used in the components and how they work together to make a high strength, lightweight, corrosion-resistant and durable product.
 Materials used in the manufacturing of wind blades will be used and students will gain an understanding of repairing a wind turbine blade.
 A Certified Composites Technician Certificate will be issued to those completing the course and passing the American Composites Manufacturing Association's tests with endorsements in Vacuum Infusion Process Manufacturing and Wind Blade Repair.

+UTILITY SAFETY

-UTILITY SAFETY (2 credits) Specific OSHA, APPA and NESC rules that apply to operating and maintaining wind turbines.
+Specific OSHA, APPA and NESC rules that apply to operating and maintaining wind turbines.
 Must earn a grade of C or higher.

-FIELD TRAINING III (0.5 credit) The student will perform climbs on the 300-foot GE tower at Crow Lake and perform a hub entry.
-The student will perform a mannequin rescue inside the tower and satisfactorily remove the manneguin to the area outside the tower.
+FIELD TRAINING III

+The student will perform climbs on the 300-foot GE tower at Crow Lake and perform a hub entry.
+The student will perform a mannequin rescue inside the tower and satisfactorily remove the mannequin to the area outside the tower.

-FIELD TRAINING IV (0.5 credit) The student will continue in climbs on the 300-foot GE tower and perform checks on the system.
+FIELD TRAINING IV

+The student will continue in climbs on the 300-foot GE tower and perform checks on the system.
 The student will continue to gain confidence in climbing and performing rescues.